microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/plugins/copy-files.md

 ## When to use it

+Typical usage scenarios:

-This task is most commonly used to copy asset files such as fonts or images into the build output folder.
+- Copying asset files such as images or fonts into a "dist" folder
+- Copying .d.ts files into a `temp/typings` folder before compiling
+- Copying `node_modules` dependencies to be repackaged

-Some general notes:
+Some caveats:

+- It is NOT RECOMMENDED to use `copy-files-plugin` for copying assets into the TypeScript emit folder;
+  use [staticAssetsToCopy](../plugins/typescript.md) instead, as it interoperates better with `additionalModuleKindsToEmit` and watch mode.
 - Avoid using this task to read/write files outside the project folder.
 Doing so would violate Rush's [principle of project isolation](../tutorials/heft_and_rush.md).
 - Where possible, avoid using inefficient glob operators such as `**` that recursively traverse a directory tree.